Code-Institute-Submissions/Milestone_1_Discovering_Peru/README.md

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from my own photo library and also from the free photolibrary [Pexels](https://www.pexels.com/)
+- The photos used in this site were obtained from my own photo library, while the pictures from the gallery page are from the free photolibrary [Pexels](https://www.pexels.com/).

 ### Acknowledgements